Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6vbB17LkLqk.md

 ### Transcript

-> any plan for lost, unreal engine if you mean i'm 105 there are no plans for that right now
+> any plan for lost, unreal engine if you mean I'm 105 there are no plans for that right now